 A cake that is made in the shape of a crown, filled and decorated with dry and crystallized fruits.
 Traditionally we eat it on Christmas and also on King’s Day, the 6th of January.
 Older traditions dictate that the chef hides inside the cake a broad bean.
 The lucky one who ends up with the slice containing the broad bean is the one who should provide the next cake.
 So eat your slice carefully!

 9. Come join us on a Food & Wine Tour

-Last but not least, the perfect start of your Christmas holidays is joining one of our Food Tours.
-Led by a passionate local guide you will discover what locals eat, visit off the beaten path eateries, try our traditional food, and that is not all!
+Last but not least, the perfect start to your Christmas holidays is joining one of our Porto Food Tours.
+Led by a passionate local guide you will discover what locals eat, visit off-the-beaten-path eateries, try our traditional food, and that is not all!
 You will also learn about the history, culture and architecture of our beloved Porto.
 After the tour, our guide will also be happy to help with other recommendations for you to enjoy the Christmas holidays.
 Are you in?

 Merry Christmas & Enjoy the Holiday season!

 Taste Porto Foodie Team